The 12 Hallmarks of Aging in Dogs, Explained

 The caution is that restriction without a plan can cost lean mass, which is not what you want for aging.
 The better target is controlled energy intake paired with adequate protein and activity, so the dog becomes leaner without becoming frail.
 That combination tends to align nutrient sensing pathways in dogs with resilience rather than scarcity.

-Supplements are often marketed as if they “fix” a pathway (related: NAD+ for Dogs).
-A more honest view is that they can support the environment in which signaling happens—oxidative balance, mitochondrial function, and the stress load that pushes the system toward chronic inflammation.
-Reviews in canine osteoarthritis note that nutraceuticals may modulate inflammatory responses and support joint health, which can indirectly influence the broader signaling network (Barbeau-Grégoire M, 2022).
+Supplements are often marketed as if they "fix" a pathway.
+The honest view is that they can support the environment in which signaling happens: oxidative balance, mitochondrial function, and the stress load that pushes the system toward chronic inflammation.
+Reviews in canine osteoarthritis note that nutraceuticals may modulate inflammatory responses and support joint health, which can indirectly influence the broader network (Barbeau-Grégoire M, 2022).

 Practical Markers Owners Can Track Without Turning Life into Data